MasterBrian/blog/_posts/2020-12-08-github-pages.md

 ```
 [Test Post](/_posts/2020-12-09-test.md)

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [GitHub Flavored Markdown](http://masterbrian.com/2020/12/10/markdown.html).

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MasterBrian/blog/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+Zaz: I chose a default theme for you (Cayman), but have since updated it to provide a more personal look and feel.
+If you try to change the theme, it will almost defnitely break things.
+Let me know if you want anything to look a little different and I can work on that.

 ### Support or Contact